rust-lang/rustc-dev-guide/src/rustdoc.md

 `librustdoc` performs two major steps after that to render a set of
 documentation:

-* "Clean" the AST into a form that's more suited to creating documentation (and slightly more resistant to churn in the compiler).
+1. "Clean" the AST into a form that's more suited to creating documentation (and slightly more resistant to churn in the compiler).
-* Use this cleaned AST to render a crate's documentation, one page at a time.
+2. Use this cleaned AST to render a crate's documentation, one page at a time.

-Naturally, there's more than just this, and those descriptions simplify out lots of details, but that's the high-level overview.
+Naturally, there's more than just this, and those descriptions simplify out **lots** of details, but that's the high-level overview.

-(Side note: `librustdoc` is a library crate!
+Side note: `librustdoc` is a library crate!
 The `rustdoc` binary is created using the project in [`src/tools/rustdoc`][bin].
-Note that literally all that does is call the `main()` that's in this crate's `lib.rs`, though.)
+Literally all that does is just call the `main` function that's in `librustdoc`.

 [bin]: https://github.com/rust-lang/rust/tree/master/src/tools/rustdoc

 ## Cheat sheet

-* Use `./x.py build` to make a usable rustdoc you can run on other projects.
+* Use `./x.py build` to make a usable rustdoc that you can run on other projects.
   * Add `library/test` to be able to use `rustdoc --test`.
   * If you've used `rustup toolchain link local /path/to/build/$TARGET/stage1` previously, then after the previous build command, `cargo +local doc` will